bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 **Set up DNS mapping in Azure.**
 Select the current Azure resource group and look for the ``Public IP`` resource.
-You should see at least 2 entries there - one for the Kubernetes master and the other for the MongoDB instance.
+You should see at least 2 entries there - one for the Kubernetes master and the other for the NGINX instance.
 You may have to ``Refresh`` the Azure web page listing the resources in a resource group for the latest changes to be reflected.
 Select the ``Public IP`` resource that is attached to your service (it should